ajpiter/RProTips/BuildModels/Regression/README.md

 ## Evaulation

+- **ConfidenceInterval:**
+- **CorrelationMatrix:** Uses package ggcorrplot to determine if variables are related to one another.
+Helpful to run before building model to determine which variables to eliminate.
 - **TwoSampleTTest:** Is there a difference between two groups on the same variable.
 Example is there a difference in the purchase habits of young and old customers.
-- **ConfidenceInterval:**